 Global climate issues continue to attract public and scientific attention.
-Numerous reports, including reports from the Intergovernmental Panel on Climate Change, have engendered concern about the impacts of human activity, especially fossil fuel combustion, on global climate issues.
+Numerous reports, including reports from the United Nations ("UN") Intergovernmental Panel on Climate Change, have engendered concern about the impacts of human activity, especially fossil fuel combustion, on global climate issues.
 In turn, increasing public, government, and investor attention is being paid to global climate issues and to emissions of GHG, including emissions of carbon dioxide and methane from the production and use of oil and natural gas.
-The majority of countries, including Canada and the United States, have agreed to reduce their carbon emissions in accordance with the Paris Agreement.
-At the 2021 United Nations Climate Change Conference, Canada's Prime Minister Justin Trudeau made several pledges regarding reducing Canada's GHG emissions and at the 2023 United Nations Climate Change Conference, Canada renewed its commitments to transitioning away from fossil fuels and further cutting emissions.
+The majority of countries, including Canada, have agreed to reduce their carbon emissions in accordance with the Paris Agreement.
+At the 2021 UN Climate Change Conference, Canada made several pledges regarding reducing Canada's GHG emissions and at the 2024 UN Climate Change Conference, Canada reaffirmed its commitments to transitioning away from fossil fuels and further cutting emissions.
 As discussed below, the Corporation faces both transition risks and physical risks associated with climate change and climate change policy and regulations.
 See "Industry Conditions - Climate Change Regulation".